e10v/tea-tasting/docs/user-guide.md

 **tea-tasting** can process data in the form of either a Pandas DataFrame or an Ibis Table.
 [Ibis](https://ibis-project.org/) is a Python package that serves as a DataFrame API to various data backends.
 It supports 20+ backends including BigQuery, ClickHouse, DuckDB, Polars, PostgreSQL, Snowflake, Spark etc. You can write an SQL query, [wrap](https://ibis-project.org/how-to/extending/sql#backend.sql) it as an Ibis Table and pass it to **tea-tasting**.

 Many statistical tests, such as the Student's t-test or the Z-test, require only aggregated data for analysis.
 For these tests, **tea-tasting** retrieves only aggregated statistics like mean and variance instead of downloading all detailed data.
+See more details in the [guide on data backends](data-backends.md).

 **tea-tasting** assumes that: